Happy Pig Face Day!

 Pig Face Day is still celebrated in the Cotswolds village of Avening on September 14.
 At the event, pork dishes are consumed and a great big pig head is still paraded through the church.

-We crafted a recipe for this feast, which we called Wee Matilda's Big Pig Out (Pork balls in sage creme) in our book.
-You can find the recipe in our post, 'Winter is Coming' which also includes a a step by step video.
+I crafted a recipe for this feast, which I called Wee Matilda's Big Pig Out (Pork balls in sage creme).